Cunningham-Hall Aircraft Corporation

 The Cunningham-Hall Aircraft Corporation was an American aircraft manufacturer from its formation in 1928 to its closure in 1948.

 History

 The company was formed in 1928 at Rochester, New York.
-It was a combination of Randolph F. Hall, some former employees of Thomas-Morse Aircraft Corporation and James Cunningham, Son and Company who manufactured motor cars.
+It was a combination of Randolph F. Hall, as vice president, some former employees of Thomas-Morse Aircraft Corporation and James Cunningham, Son and Company who manufactured motor cars.
+Francis E. Cunningham was President.
 The company built five different aircraft designs, most were only built in single numbers or no more than prototypes.
 The last design appeared in 1937 and the company concentrated on sub-contract component production before it was dissolved in 1948.